hbctraining/DGE_workshop_salmon/lessons/09b_sleuth.md

 > **NOTE:** We could have used the previous Salmon project, however we did not include the `--numBootstraps 30` parameter in our automation script and so we do not have the approrpriate files.

-1. Download the Salmon files with bootstraps [from here]().
-Save it in your working directory and decompress the file.
+1. Download the Salmon files with bootstraps [from here](https://www.dropbox.com/s/ntpkgkxikb46b35/data.zip?dl=1).
+Move it into your working directory and decompress the file.
 You should now see a `data` directory.
 2. Create a new R script ('File' -> 'New File' -> 'Rscript'), and save it as `sleuth_de.R`

 To perform any analysis, we need to load the libraries for `wasabi` and `sleuth`.
 Sleuth also requires `annotables`, so this package will be loaded as well: